What training is required by ISO?

 No, you can just update the existing credential.
 After the training year is complete, you can mass-update your users’ start and expiration dates to the new year.
 The completions in the previous year will still be in the users History and can be accessed through a Completions Report.
 If you ever need to run a Credential Summary Report for the previous year of training records, you could quickly mass-update the dates, run the report, and then change the dates back to the current year.

-For further questions on ISO, contact Tim Riley or your Regional Account Manager.
+For further questions on ISO, contact Tim Riley or your Regional Client Success Manager.